* JP Morgan, Wells Fargo shares fall after results

 But the decline still put the S&P 500 up about 2.4 percent for the week, and the Dow up about 1.8 percent and Nasdaq up about 2.4 percent.

 Data showed retail sales fell 0.4 percent in March, while February’s strong gain was revised down slightly.
 Consumer spending plays a key role in the U.S. economy, accounting for two-thirds of activity.

 Another report showed consumer sentiment fell to a nine-month low in early April amid gloom about the long-term health prospects for the U.S. economy.

-Investors have been rattled by indications economic growth could be softening, particularly after last week’s disappointing jobs number, though that had not derailed the market rally so far.
+Investors have been rattled by indications economic growth could be softening, particularly after last week’s disappointing jobs number, though that has not derailed the market rally so far.

 The advance in equities in recent months was partly buoyed by the Federal Reserve’s economic stimulus efforts, and analysts are viewing the first-quarter earnings season as a test for whether those gains are justified by corporate performance.

-JP Morgan reported higher first-quarter profit, though revenue declined; its stock was off 0.3 percent to $49.16.
+JP Morgan reported higher first-quarter profit, though revenue declined.
+The bank’s stock was off 0.1 percent to $49.25.